These calming mindfulness activities for adults will help you to reduce stress and cultivate inner peace.

 Another simple mindfulness exercise that’s perfect for calming the mind is eye gazing.

 This practice can be done with a partner or even with your child.
-It involves staring into someone else’s eyes and looking deeply into them without judgement.
+It involves staring into someone else’s eyes and looking deeply into them without judgment.

-Eye Gazing can increase intimacy and connection between two people.
+Eye Gazing can increase intimacy and connection between two people, making this great if you’re looking for mindfulness activities for couples.

 You can do the activity by facing your partner in a comfortable sitting position.
 Set a timer on how long you two want to stare at each other.
 Breathe while focusing your gaze on the person in front of you.